nicolas-E1/OfficeAttendance/README.md

 ## Testing

 ### Unit Tests

-The project follows a TDD approach, with unit tests written to validate the behavior of the application.
+The project follows a TDD approach, with unit tests written to validate the behaviour of the application.
 The tests are located in the `OfficeAttendance.Tests` project.

 To run the tests with coverage reports use:
 ```bash
 make test
 ```
-Alternativelly, you can run the tests with:
+Alternatively, you can run the tests with:
 ```bash
 dotnet test
 ```

 ### Integration and Contract Testing

 While the current setup only includes unit tests, integration tests and contract testing will be added in future iterations to ensure that the application works seamlessly with external systems and meets the specified contracts.

 ## Usage